ShreyaRagade/MidEvilMadness/README.md

 -----------------------------------------------------------------

-Download Unity and Github
+Download Unity and Github desktop

-...all the rest of that get help with that later
+Clone the repository from Github Desktop, and then open it in Unity
 ------------------------------------------------------------------
 we are currently working on polishing the levels and enemies we have done already.